Proximity effect (electromagnetism): Currents in opposite directions

+On the lefthand side nearest to the other wire (1) the eddy current is now in the same direction as the main current, so it adds to the main current, increasing it.
+On the righthand side (2) the eddy current is in the opposite direction to the main current, reducing it.
+In contrast to the previous case, the net effect is to redistribute the current into a thin strip on the side adjacent to the other wire.

 Effects

 The additional resistance increases power losses which, in power circuits, can generate undesirable heating.
 Proximity and skin effect significantly complicate the design of efficient transformers and inductors operating at high frequencies, used for example in switched-mode power supplies.

 In radio frequency tuned circuits used in radio equipment, proximity and skin effect losses in the inductor reduce the Q factor, broadening the bandwidth.
 To minimize this, special construction is used in radio frequency inductors.
 The winding is usually limited to a single layer, and often the turns are spaced apart to separate the conductors.
 In multilayer coils, the successive layers are wound in a crisscross pattern to avoid having wires lying parallel to one another; these are sometimes referred to as "basket-weave" or "honeycomb" coils.
 Since the current flows on the surface of the conductor, high frequency coils are sometimes silver-plated, or made of litz wire.

 Dowell method for determination of losses

 This one-dimensional method for transformers assumes the wires have rectangular cross-section, but can be applied approximately to circular wire by treating it as square with the same cross-sectional area.

 The windings are divided into 'portions', each portion being a group of layers which contains one position of zero MMF.
 For a transformer with a separate primary and secondary winding, each winding is a portion.
 For a transformer with interleaved (or sectionalised) windings, the innermost and outermost sections are each one portion, while the other sections are each divided into two portions at the point where zero m.m.f occurs.